Xero Alternatives Under £10/Month: 8 Options for UK Limited Companies (2026)

 What is the cheapest accounting software for a UK limited company?

 For VAT-registered limited companies, the cheapest options with MTD compliance are QuickFile (free tier or £4.50/month) and Pandle Pro (£5/month).
 If you bank with NatWest or RBS, FreeAgent is free and includes payroll.
-AccountsOS is free during Early Access and will be £9/month for early adopters.
+AccountsOS is £20/month after a 14-day free trial — above the £10 bracket, but the comparison is software plus accountant fees vs £20/month all-in, since Finn does the routine bookkeeping work.
 If you are not VAT-registered, Wave is completely free but lacks UK-specific features.

 Will my accountant work with a cheaper platform?